There are many different ways that you can become involved and make a difference in the lives of others.

 - Alternative Gift Mart: Gift ideas that support “fair trade” products and several charities are offered for sale.
 The Gift Mart is held every other year in November.

 - Bread for the World Offering of Letters: a letter-writing effort to rally legislative support for combating world hunger and poverty.
 The letters are written before and after Masses one weekend during Lent.
+This year it is March 3 & 4, 2018.

 - Ankeny Substance Abuse (ASAP)